Imagine a situation where someone searches for your name through Google Search and the results show your Facebook profile.

 Step 6: Change the way others find you

 Scroll down until on the right side of the page you come across a section called: “How others can find and contact you”.
-From here, you will see her choice: “Do you want non-Facebook search engines to link to your profile?”
+From here, you will see her : “Do you want non-Facebook search engines to link to your profile?”
 Just click the Edit button next to it.

-Step 6: Ansactivation search engine index
+Step 6: Ans search engine index

-The last step here is to catslowcheck the box: Allow non-Facebook search engines to link to your profile.
+The last step here is to catcheck the box: Allow non-Facebook search engines to link to your profile.
 A small popup will appear, so just click on the blue button labeled, Disable.
 Save your preferences by pressing the Close button.... and this is.

 Step 7: It will take some time to take effect